-Figure 7: Example 8-node DHT and related overlay routing for service publication or discovery

-Functional Diagram (Informative)

-This figure shows the functional diagram of OMA CPNS v1.0

-Figure 8: Functional diagram

 Service Publication & Discovery overview (informative e)

 Introduction

 This clause provides supplemental description of Service Publication & Discover function.

 Description

 There are three functional entities in service publication and discovery: a) a metadata directory which stores service descriptions and/or keywords, b) a publisher, used by the service offerer to publish information about services to the metadata directory, and c) a discoverer, used by the service consumer to discover information about services from the metadata directory.